Can I Sell My House If I'm Behind on Mortgage Payments?

 Why Selling Beats Foreclosure

-- Keep your equity—foreclosure auctions rarely maximize value
+- Keep your equity, foreclosure auctions rarely maximize value

 Need to sell fast to avoid foreclosure?
-Get a free cash offer or call (561) 258-9405.
+Get a written cash offer or call (561) 258-9405.